spell-music/csound-expression/tutorial/chapters/CabbageTutorial.md

 (since version 5.1)

 WARNING: Right now Cabbage is not stable on my environment (Ubuntu) so it's hard for me to test things out.
-It's hard to use.
-But when it will improve we are going to have the set of tools to create cabbage instruments.
+But when things will improve we are going to have the set of tools to create cabbage instruments.

 The Cabbage is a cool program that let's you run Csound instruments and effects as VST-plugins.